loadingio/rainbow-heart/README.md

 LICENSE
 ---------

-CC-BY 4.0, released by loading.io.
+This icon set is released under CC0 license by loading.io.